List of ships named Lalla Rookh: Lalla Rookh (1875 ship)

 A wooden two-masted ketch, 59 tons, built on the Mid North Coast region of New South Wales in 1875.
 Named after Lalla Rookh (1823 ship), Reportedly used for blackbirding, she was later used for carrying timber, mostly between Townsville and Maryborough.
 Although some newspaper reports after Cyclone Sigma in the Townsville area in January 1896 reported her missing and thought lost in the storm, later reports revealed that she had escaped intact.
 She was last seen on 22 December 1899 off L Island (now Scawfell Island), shortly before a tropical cyclone struck the area.

 Lalla Rookh (1876 ship)

 An iron three-masted barque, 841 tons, built in 1876 by R & J Evans and Co. in Liverpool.
+In 1905 she was reported overdue when she took 199 days from Brisbane to Falmouth.
 Name changed to Effendi in Norway, 1916; then, in Finland, Karhu (1923).
 Captains included Kinnear, Crawley, Eriksson and Karlsson.
 In February 1926 she reverted to her original name, and was broken up in late 1928 in Bruges, Belgium.